Back Pain After Chemo: Can Chemo Cause Sciatica? | MyBCTeam

 How To Manage Sciatica and Lower Back Pain

-Lower back and sciatica pain caused by chemotherapy and hormone therapy drugs can significantly diminish quality of life for people undergoing breast cancer treatment.
+Lower back and sciatica pain caused by chemotherapy and hormone therapy drugs can greatly diminish quality of life during breast cancer treatment.
 Sometimes these drugs need to be used long term, making strategies to manage the painful side effects even more important.

 To relieve pain and symptoms of nerve damage, your doctor may recommend drugs such as: